Restored Caravaggio's "Lazarus" shown in Rome

 While Lazarus' left arm is limp as if still dead, his right arm is raised as if to receive the life-giving energy from Jesus' commanding index finger.

-Lazarus' sisters Mary and Martha, one in a transparent veil, are still weeping over him, not realizing he was returning to life.
+Lazarus' sisters Mary and Martha, one in a transparent veil, are still weeping over him, not realising he was returning to life.

 The background of the painting is mostly dark, which art historians say was probably because Caravaggio was in a hurry to complete the commission he had received from a wealthy merchant to paint it.